Clogged DPF, how to diagnose it?

 DPF diagnostics:

-The main parameters you need to check are the differential pressure on the DPF filter read by the so-called "differential", DPF back pressure (most often BMW cars), temperatures on the DPF filter and the calculated mass of soot and ash.
-The limit parameters may differ for each car, so it is worth monitoring the normal operating conditions of your DPF on an ongoing basis, e.g. thanks to dedicated applications or universal diagnostic testers such as SDprog.
+The main parameters you need to check are the differential pressure across the DPF filter, read by a differential gauge, DPF back pressure (most often in BMW cars), DPF temperatures, and the calculated soot and ash mass.
+Limit parameters may vary for each vehicle, so it's worth monitoring the normal operating conditions of your DPF on an ongoing basis, for example, using dedicated applications or universal diagnostic testers like SDprog.

 Regular diagnostics and maintenance of the DPF system, as well as monitoring the soot level in the filter, can prevent more serious breakdowns and costly repairs.